Java

 Terminal Session

-A Terminal Session defines the intent to process a charge or a disbursement in person using a physical payment terminal.
+A Terminal Session defines the intent to process a charge, refund, or disbursement in person using a physical payment terminal.

 Session lifecycle